KeisGSmit/Milestone1/README.md

 - As any User, I want to learn more about "Covid Comfort", to see what the company offers and who they are helping.

 This is done by clicking the "Learn More" buttton in the navigation bar.
-This will take the users to the "Learn more" section where they can read through the content of the page and proccess the information presented.
+This will take the users to the "Learn more" section where they can read through the content of the page and process the information presented.

 - As any user, I want to navigate to other sites that provide more information and accept donations properly.